 All of these areas act as ideal breeding grounds, and will very quickly start to suffer from significant deposits of dangerous bird droppings as well as nesting materials.

 Feral Pigeons Glasgow

-Feral Pigeons live up to a maximum of four years and breeds prolifically and matures sexually six months after birth.
-Columba livia produces 7 broods per year and each brood contain at least 2 offspring.
-Each Feral pigeon eats roughly 60 g per day and can produce up to 12kg of dropping per year.
+Feral Pigeons live up to a maximum of four years and breed prolifically, reaching sexual maturity after only six months after birth.
+Columba livia can breed in any season and produce 7 broods per year with each brood contain at least 2 offspring.
+As a result, one breeding pair can very quickly create a colony.

 Feral pigeons usually colonize areas by entering through loft spaces, damaged roof, unsecured windows or via gaps in derelict buildings.
 They are very talented at spotting weaknesses that they can exploit and are known to detach loose roof tiles and such to reach an ideal nesting area.